sckehan/PoC2/k8s-fluentd/README.md

 - Verify

 ### Prerequisites
-- Docker image avaiable on the Private Registry of AliCloud, in this deployment we're using the image we built on `registry.cn-qingdao.aliyuncs.com/gen4/fluentd:latest`.
+- Docker image available on the Private Registry of AliCloud, in this deployment we're using the image we built on `registry.cn-qingdao.aliyuncs.com/gen4/fluentd:latest`.
 You can build your own docker image from stretch by using this [Dockerfile](docker/Dockerfile) and push the image on to your registry, please refer [this guide](docker/README.md)
 - You have deployed or provisioned the Elasticsearch from AliCloud, and you're able to get the following information of the existing Elasticsearch instance:
     - Host, e.g. `your_instance.elasticsearch.aliyuncs.com`
     - Scheme, e.g. `http`